Toledo Bend Seawall Failure – built by Ricky Hobbs circa 2010

 - Build a vinyl seawall - Rebuilding by building a vinyl seawall on my Toledo Bend property is ultimately the option I chose.
 One of my neighbors advised me against this stating that vinyl seawalls are prone to buckle or crack with time.
 I concur with what my neighbor says about this because I've seen vinyl seawalls first hand that were damaged just like she describes.
 I discussed this with my contractor and he was familar with vinyl seawall failures due to cracks and buckling.
 He stated that this is because people choose too thin of vinyl and do not build the seawall in a navy style configuration as recommended by the vinyl manufacturer.
 Below is a boilerplate drawing of a navy style seawall and an example of a navy style seawall in service.

-everlast Seawall Vinyl esp 6.5 spec sheet
+- everlast Seawall Vinyl esp 6.5

 Below are the remainder of the images from April 3, 2018.
 As you can see we are having to dig out the old seawall and terrace just above it so that the new seawall hopefully won't have as much pressure on it as the old one.